zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/code/xml_translate/README.md

 ## What it does

-This file aims transforms an annotated XML files obtained from [Whatizit](https://github.com/zbmed-semtec/whatizit-dictionary-ner) to plain text.
+This file aims to transform an annotated XML files obtained from [Whatizit](https://github.com/zbmed-semtec/whatizit-dictionary-ner) to plain text.
 The translation converts the tagged concepts by the dictionary to its corresponding MeSH ID.

 A more detailed tutorial can be found in [`docs/xml_translate`](https://github.com/zbmed-semtec/hybrid-dictionary-ner-doc2vec-doc-relevance/blob/main/docs/xml_translate/tutorial_xml_translate.ipynb)